rotki/rotki/docs/usage_guide.rst

 .. note::

-    At the moment it is not possible to navigate select the available filters using the keyboard arrows or tab.
+    At the moment it is not possible to select the available filters using the keyboard arrows or tab.
     This is a feature that will become available in the future.

 When a suggestion appears you can navigate to the next available suggestion using the tab button or you can also change